 Beyond the best friend, the setting of the mystery should be populated with a cast of memorable characters that provide the protagonist with both support and challenges.

 As mentioned earlier, cozy mysteries are meant to be “light” and do not involve graphic or gory descriptions — relatively speaking, anyway.
-This doesn’t mean someone can’t be stabbed to death, but it shouldn’t be depicted in graphic or gory detail.
+This doesn’t mean someone can’t be stabbed to death, but it shouldn’t be depicted in gory detail.
 Poison is a popular form of murder in cozy mysteries because it’s “bloodless” — while a more “twisted” type of homicide, like a beheading, wouldn’t be welcome.

 There’s also a distinction when it comes to the motive of the murderer: Batman’s Joker-esque serial killer who murders for the sake of it, for example, would not inhabit this genre.
 Instead, antagonists are motivated by human emotion: greed, humiliation, pride, heartbreak, and so on.
 For instance, a man might kill his sister when he finds out that their dying father plans to leave all of his fortune to her.
 Or a woman might find out her husband is leaving her for another woman and kill him in the heat of the moment.
 Accidental murders also feature frequently — for instance, one character pushes another in the middle of an argument, resulting in a lights-out bump to the head.

 Now you know some of the staples that frequently crop up in cozy mysteries!
 If they’ve convinced you of the genre’s intrigue, here are a few books to get you started on your career as an armchair detective (a name often given to fans of cozies).

 Few subgenres do series better than the cozy mystery.
 And while you might not be tempted to move into any of the small towns where they take place (why would people live in a village that witnesses murder on such a frequent basis?!), what tends to keep readers coming back are the iconic and intuitive main characters.